pinshuai/pyflotran-bitbucket/documentation/intro.rst

 1. PFLOTRAN input file construction from Python environment.
 Reduces the need to learn all the keywords in PFLOTRAN.    (see Chapter :ref:`3 <pdata-chapter>`).

-2. Post-processing of output using matplotlib as well as including Python-based commandline calls to the open-source visualization toolkits such as VisIT and Paraview.
+2. Post-processing of output using matplotlib as well as including Python-based commandline calls to the open-source visualization toolkits such as VisIt and Paraview.

 3. Scripting tools that supports Python's built-in multi-processing capabilities for batch simulations.
 This reduces the time spent in creating separate input files either for multiple realizations or multiple simulations for comparison.

 4. Streamlined workflow from pre-processing to post-processing.
-Typical workflow with PFLOTRAN involves - pre-processing in Python or MATLAB, writing input files, executing the input files and then post-processing using matplotlib, VisIT or Paraview.
+Typical workflow with PFLOTRAN involves - pre-processing in Python or MATLAB, writing input files, executing the input files and then post-processing using matplotlib, VisIt or Paraview.
 PyFLOTRAN allows to perform all these steps using one Python script.

 Introductory :ref:`tutorials <ftutorial-chapter>` to PyFLOTRAN are also provided.